ASIA MARKETS: Asian Markets Gain, Thanks To Tech Stocks And Commodities

 Tech was also a tailwind Monday for Asian stocks.
 A pullback in U.S. giants this month has generated some concern.
 But the sector fared well to start this week.

 Lagging, though, were a number of large financial stocks in the region.
-Amid fresh declines in Treasury yields, major Japanese life insurers including Dai-ichi (8750.TO) and Resona (8308.TO) fell about 1%, while other large financial companies there also fell.
+Amid fresh declines in Treasury yields, major Japanese life insurers including Dai-ichi (8750.TO) fell 0.9% and Resona (8308.TO) dropped 1.1%, while other large financial companies there also fell.
 Australia's big banks were also modestly underperforming.

 Signs that interest rates would remain low continue to weigh on Japanese financials, said Hisao Matsuura, chief strategist for equities at Nomura Japan.
 The Bank of Japan's opinion summary on Monday said the best way to reach 2% inflation is to stick to current monetary policy.